 Boosting NHS productivity with workforce data and insights

 In the NHS, decisions about workforce deployment are often made with outdated or incomplete data, resulting in potential understaffing or overstaffing, both of which place undue strain on resources.
-For example, without visibility of previous active bank workers, staffing teams may source an agency worker rather than relying on known, and more cost effective, bank workers to fill gaps.
+For example, without visibility of previous active bank workers, staffing teams may source an agency worker rather than relying on known, and more cost-effective, bank workers to fill gaps.
 This can lead to a myriad of inefficiencies across departments.
-Making any decision without all the necessary tools is difficult, however what is frustrating for many managers within the NHS is that the data and insights are there, but many systems don’t easily surface this information for teams to access when necessary.
+Making any decision without all the necessary tools is difficult, however, what is frustrating for many managers is that NHS workforce statistics are there, but many systems don’t easily surface this information for teams to access when necessary.

 To address this, systems should enable staffing managers to leverage real-time data insights to make informed decisions about workforce deployment through reporting software.
 By continuously monitoring staffing activities – such as shift patterns, absenteeism rates, and retention trends – administrators can proactively manage staffing levels, reducing the risk of misallocation.
-This ensures resources are used where they are most needed, enhancing overall efficiency simply by tapping into the numbers and results coming out of day-to-day workforce management.
+This ensures resources are used where they are most needed, enhancing overall efficiency simply by tapping into the NHS workforce statistics coming out of day-to-day workforce management.

 One example of this in practice is access to data relating to shift lead times – if systems enable managers to identify the average lead times for different shift bookings, they can more easily and accurately decide the appropriate time to broadcast, or escalate, specific shifts to maximise fill rates.
 As a result, managers can save time on delivering crucial actions, feel reassured that decisions are backed by data and help minimise staffing spend.